jonnonz1/nz-statute-book/acts/public/2008/climate-change-response-emissions-trading-amendment-act-2008.md

 (11) The definition of holding account in section 4(1) is amended by omitting retired or cancelled and substituting retired, surrendered, converted, or cancelled.
 (12) The definition of independent transaction log in section 4(1) is repealed.
 (13) The definition of initial assigned amount in section 4(1) is amended by omitting metric.
-(14) The definition of inventory agency in section 4(1) is repealed and the following definition substituted:.
+(14) The definition of inventory agency in section 4(1) is repealed and the following definition substituted:
   - **inventory agency** means the chief executive of the department that is, with the authority of the Prime Minister, responsible for the administration of Part 3
 (15) The definition of long-term certified emission reduction unit in section 4(1) is amended by omitting (or lCER).
-(16) The definition of overseas registry in section 4(1) is amended by adding the following paragraph:.
+(16) The definition of overseas registry in section 4(1) is amended by adding the following paragraph:
   (c) any other prescribed registry
 (17) Paragraph (b) of the definition of relevant commitment period in section 4(1) is amended by inserting Kyoto after account or.
 (18) Paragraph (b) of the definition of removal unit in section 4(1) is amended by omitting (or RMU).
 (19) The definition of representative identifier in section 4(1) is repealed.
-(20) The definition of retire in section 4(1) is repealed and the following definition substituted:.
+(20) The definition of retire in section 4(1) is repealed and the following definition substituted:
   - **retire** , in relation to a Kyoto unit, means the transfer of that Kyoto unit to a retirement account in the Registry with the effect specified in section 18CA(2)
 (21) The definition of retirement account in section 4(1) is amended by inserting Kyoto after of holding.
 (22) The definition of temporary certified emission reduction unit in section 4(1) is amended by omitting (or tCER).
-(23) The definition of units in section 4(1) is repealed and the following definition substituted:.
+(23) The definition of units in section 4(1) is repealed and the following definition substituted:
   - **unit** means a Kyoto unit, a New Zealand unit, or an approved overseas unit (24) Section 4 is amended by adding the following subsections:
   (3) A person is an associated person in relation to 1 or more other persons if—